idris-lang/Idris2/docs/source/backends/index.rst

 There are three code generators provided in Idris 2, and (later) there will be a system for plugging in new code generators for a variety of targets.
 The default is to compile via Chez Scheme, with an alternative via Racket or Gambit.
+You can set the code generator at the REPL with the `:set codegen` command, or via the `IDRIS2_CG` environment variable.

 .. toctree::
    :maxdepth: 1